 Everyone reports to somebody.
 Collaboration and reporting should be painless, but it’s often not.
 Collaboration challenges span the entire life of any project.
 At each stage, ensuring the right parties have the information to understand a project’s needs and complete their work on time, on budget, and to specification is critical to success.
 Check if estimates are correct, measure progress quantities, and accurately compare the initial survey to the actual initial site status.

-Because the Propeller Platform is a browser-based tool, instead of traditional desktop software, it means that anyone with an internet browser can use it without installing complicated programs.
+The Propeller Platform is a browser-based tool, not traditional desktop software.
+Anyone with an internet browser can use it without installing complicated programs.
 Personnel back at the main office at the edge of the site—or miles away—can see the same information and share measurements and notes with the whole team.

 Further, it houses everything in the same place: your present and past surveys; your designs and any iterations; your notes; your reports; and, of course, all your files in the formats you require.
 This makes access and collaboration, whether with the head office or your on-site team, painless.